boryspaulewicz/bhsdtr/Readme.md

-relative to the midpoint between the evidence distribution means, i.e., the value of 0 corresponds to no bias and the positive (negative) values correspond to the tendency to respond 'noise' (signal).
-The priors for all the other elements of the &gamma; vector are almost as easy to specify.
+relative to the midpoint between the evidence distribution means, i.e., the value of 0 corresponds to no bias and the positive (negative) values correspond to the tendency to respond 'noise' ('signal').
+The priors for all the other elements of the &gamma;
+vector are almost as easy to specify.
 For example, the assumption that the average distance between the criteria is probably .5 can be represented by setting the means of the priors for the &gamma; vector (except for &gamma;<sub>K/2</sub>) at log(.5).

 The other link function is called 'log_ratio'.
-The K/2 element again represents the main criterion, the &gamma;<sub>K/2+1</sub> element represents log(c<sub>K/2+1</sub> - c<sub>K/2</sub>), which I like to call the 'spread' parameter.
+The K/2th element again represents the main criterion, the &gamma;<sub>K/2+1</sub> element represents log(c<sub>K/2+1</sub> - c<sub>K/2</sub>), which I like to call the 'spread' parameter.
 The &gamma;<sub>K/2-1</sub> element